cronvel/string-kit/documentation.md

 <a name="ref.format.parameters"></a>
 ##### Specifiers parameters

-A parameter consists in a letter, then exactly one character (letter or not letter), and eventually any number of non-letter characters.
+A parameter consists in a letter, then one character (letter or not letter), that could be followed by any number of non-letter characters.
 E.g. `%[L5]s`, the *L* parameter that produce left-padding to force a *5* characters-length.

 A special parameter (specific for that *specifier*) consists in any number of non-letter characters and must be the first parameter.